PaulBenHill/cyclops/README.md

 - dps.csv - Raw dps data using for the dps report in CSV format.
 - parsed.txt - Log files parsed into internal format.
 Useful for finding missed log messages.
 Look for, Unparsed.
 - summary.db - An Sqlite version 3.2+ database of all the data currently collected.
 Everything is tied together by the summary_key field in the table, Summary.
+- rp.txt - Role Playing File - All chat message, emotes, system message copied here.
+It will still contain a lot of unecessary logging to due the fact that emotes are no clearly marked in the log files.
+It should greatly reduce the amount of hand editing.

 ## Cyclops monitor/overlay instructions